joshgoebel/keyszer/README.md

 ### Running as `root`

-_Don't do this, it's dangerous, and not unnecessary._  A semi-priveleged user with access to only the necessary input devices is a far better choice.
+_Don't do this, it's dangerous, and unnecessary._  A semi-priveleged user with access to only the necessary input devices is a far better choice.

 ## Usage